All Episodes

 Yeah, I'm pretty sure Keir Starmer said that.

-From your segment, Bo, Alex Ptolemy says, sorry, it says here in my constitution that I can never lose a war.
+From your segment, Bo, Alex Ptolemy says, sorry, it says here that in my constitution, that I can never lose a war.

-So, sorry, Russia, you have to give up.
+So sorry, Rossia, you have to give up.

 It's as insane as that, isn't it, really?

-Well, I'm surprised the White House are accepting that, right?
+Well, I'm surprised the White House are accepting that.

-but like just come on at least give a better reason than that i imagine that it's many of the groups won't accept surrender.
+I imagine that many of the groups won't accept surrender.

-And then from my segment, we've got Caraxe 80, who says, there's a good reason for Egypt not taking the Gazans.
+And then from my segment, we've got Korak 80 says, there's a good reason for Egypt not taking the Gazans.

 They've been a source of terrorism in Egypt for years.

-If you look at what Mubarak was doing to the Egyptian people during his reign, you draw similarities with what 2T Aquir is doing to us.
+If you look at what Mubarak was doing to the Egyptian people during his reign, you draw similarities with what two-tier queer is doing to us.

 It's not because they're completely heartless.